What to do if a Doctor Dismisses Your Binge Eating

 Binge Eating Disorder

 Binge eating disorder (BED) is characterized by repetitive and uncontrolled episodes of excessive food consumption.
 Bingeing often leaves individuals feeling shame, guilt, or disgust.
 However, in contrast to bulimia, those with binge eating do not engage in compensatory measures, such as purging, following binges.
 Binge eating is often followed by dieting attempts that typically turn into a pattern of yo-yo dieting.
-In addition to causing negative emotions, frequent bingeing can also cause health-related problems, including obesity.
+In addition to causing negative emotions, frequent bingeing can also have consequences for physical health.

 Binge eating disorder can affect anyone, regardless of appearance.
 While the illness is most common in individuals who are overweight, binge eating disorder can be diagnosed at any weight.
 In addition to affecting any individual, binge eating is the most common eating disorder.